terrymun/wwwfastacmd/README.md

 ## Installation instructions
 1. Download the files.
 You can place the files anywhere on your server.

 2. You will have to know where the BLAST executables are installed in your system.
-You will need the path to the blast executables, **/path/to/blast/bin**, so that you can set the environment in the CGI script.
+You will need the path to the blast executables, **/path/to/blast/bin** (for example: `/Applications/blast-2.2.25`, `/usr/bin/blast-2.2.25`), so that you can set the environment in the CGI script.

 3. Update the `$db_root` variable in **fastacmd.cgi** so that it points to the directory where your BLAST databases can be found.